Dak Prescott: 2022 season

 In Week 1 against the Tampa Bay Buccaneers, Prescott struggled, completing 14 of 29 passes for 134 yards and an interception before leaving the game in the fourth quarter with a right thumb injury in the 19–3 loss.
-Later, it was announced Prescott will miss 6-8 weeks with the thumb injury.
+Later, it was announced Prescott would miss 6–8 weeks with the thumb injury.
 Prescott returned in Week 7 against the Detroit Lions, where he threw 207 yards and a touchdown in the 24–6 win.
-Prescott finished the season with 2,860 passing yards, 66.2% passing completion, 23 touchdowns, and a season-high of 15 interceptions.
+Prescott finished the season with 2,860 passing yards, 66.2% passing completion, 23 touchdowns, and a season-high of 15 interceptions in 12 games.

-In the Wild Card round, Prescott completed 25 of 33 passes for 305 yards, 4 passing touchdowns, and rushed for a touchdown as the Cowboys would beat the Buccaneers 31−14.
+In the Wild Card Round, Prescott completed 25 of 33 passes for 305 yards, four passing touchdowns, and rushed for a touchdown as the Cowboys defeated the Tampa Bay Buccaneers 31–14.

-In the Divisional round, Prescott threw for 206 yards and 1 touchdown but threw 2 interceptions as the Cowboys would lose 12−19 against the 49ers.
+In the Divisional Round, Prescott threw for 206 yards and one touchdown but threw two interceptions as the Cowboys would lose 19–12 against the San Francisco 49ers.
+He won the 2022 NFL Walter Payton Man of the Year.
+Prescott was ranked 56th by his fellow players on the NFL Top 100 Players of 2023.